Nagapattinam: Transport

 Nagapattinam municipality accommodates 104.539 km of roads; 27.328 km of cement roads, 72.993 km of bituminous roads, 1.2 km of WBM roads and 3.018 km of earthen roads.
 Nagapattinam is connected by two national highways, NH 45A to Villupuram and NH 67 to Coimbatore and Gundlupete in Karnataka state.
 The Tamil Nadu State Transport Corporation operates close to 175 daily bus services connecting various cities to Nagapattinam.
 It also operates 25 town buses satisfying the local transport needs of Nagapattinam and the neighbouring villages.
 The State Express Transport Corporation operates long-distance buses connecting Nagapattinam to a number of other cities.

 Great Southern of India Railway Company (GSIR) had its headquarters at Nagapattinam between 1861 and 1875.
 A broad gauge railway [BG] line was operated between Nagapattinam and Tiruchirappalli Junction via Thiruvarur Junction, Thanjavur Junction between 1861 and 1875.
 During 1875 it was converted into a meter gauge (MG) line.
 The GSIR headquarters was shifted to Tiruchirapalli during 1875.
-The railway workshop was at Negapatnam till 1929 and contributed to the growth of the town.
+The railway workshop was at Negapatnam until 1929 and contributed to the growth of the town.
 It was also moved to Golden rock [Ponmalai] during 1929.
 Nagapattinam Junction connects Thiruvarur Junction in the west, Nagore in the north and Velankanni in the south.
 There are passenger trains to Tiruchirappalli Junction, Thanjavur Junction, Mayiladuthurai Junction, Karaikal, Mannargudi and Thiruthuraipoondi Junction.
 There is a daily express train to Chennai Egmore via Mayiladuthurai Junction and Ernakulam Junction via Coimbatore Junction (Tea Garden Express).
 Vasco da Gama to Velankanni Express that pass via Nagapattinam Junction.

 The port of Nagapattinam is in the Bay of Bengal in the mouth of river Kuduvayyar.
 Nagapattinam was the most important port of the Chola empire.
 All the eastern naval expeditions of Rajendra Chola I (1012–44 CE) were through the port.
 The port was widely used by the Dutch, Portuguese and British as one of the major ports of the Coramandel Coast for trading purposes.
 Most of the principal exports to Sri Lanka from the port during the British period were rice, piece goods, livestock, cigars, tobacco and hides.
 The trade of Nagapattinam was mostly with Sri Lanka, Straits Settlements, Burma and to a small extent to the United Kingdom and Spain.
 The port also served passenger traffic to Singapore, but this was suspended due to a fire accident.
 The modern day port has a commercial port complex and a dockyard that are protected by a river mouth sand bar facing the port.
 The port handles only a limited amount of edible oil imports.
 The Nagapttinam lighthouse is the first conventional 20 m lighthouse tower, built inside the port premises by the British in 1869.
 The port and the lighthouse are maintained by the Tamil Nadu Maritime Board under the Government of India.
 Thirukkuvalai Port is a deep-water multi-modal port.

-The nearest Airport is Tiruchirapalli Airport, located 145 km away from the town.
+The nearest airport is Tiruchirapalli Airport, located 145 km away from the town.